FranciscoSimas/k8s-with-loadbalancer/README.md

 1. Kubernetes cluster (minikube, k3s, or a managed Kubernetes service like GKE, EKS, or AKS).
 2. `kubectl` CLI tool installed and configured to interact with your Kubernetes cluster.
-3. `certbot` installed for generating SSL certificates from Let's Encrypt.
-4. DNS records configured for the domains used in the Nginx configuration.
+3. DNS records configured for the domains used in the Nginx configuration.

 ## Project Structure